 One of the main challenges that face CSR and sustainability managers today is being able to collect and manage enormous amounts of data whilst guaranteeing data quality.

-CSR and sustainability managers need to first and foremost address their data quality challenges in order to be able to interpret and communicate data effectively and accurately to customers, investors and stakeholders – individuals who are keen to make informed decisions and to understand more about a company’s commitment to social values.
+CSR and sustainability managers need to first and foremost address their data quality challenge, in order to be able to interpret and communicate data effectively and accurately to customers, investors and stakeholders.
+These individuals are keen to make informed decisions and to understand more about a company’s commitment to social values.

 Missing and inaccurate data directly affects a company’s sustainability report and desired outcomes, negating all the previous hard work to communicate the wealth of data available into something tangible and meaningful.

 Guaranteeing the quality of all your data is no easy challenge, but with a couple of pointers you will be able to significantly improve – and be confident about – the quality of your data.

 So let’s start with a bit of necessary basic knowledge.

 Data is considered to have six quality dimensions:

 - Completeness – ensuring that no data is missing from the data set, as any gaps or missing information will affect the desired outcome of all operations.